The (Real) State of Social Care

 Councils must meet two legal obligations – they must meet all needs they have deemed ‘eligible’ and they must spend within whatever budget they happen to have.

 The evidence shows they succeed in both.
-According to the annual budget survey of Directors[3], over the past 6 years, the aggregate of net budgets was £104.9BN and aggregate spend £106.4BN.
+According to the Association of Directors of Adult Social Service annual budget survey [3], over the past 6 years, the aggregate of net budgets was £104.9BN and aggregate spend £106.4BN.
 An overspend just above 1% in an area of public policy seen to be of such high financial risk will give the Chancellor nationally and Finance Directors locally little cause for concern.

 Councils are required to create budgets that are ‘balanced’, meaning they are sufficient to meet demand.
-Government says councils must set budgets sufficient to meet all needs.
+Government says councils must do so by setting budgets sufficient to meet all needs.
 But this is an undeliverable demand.
-Firstly they have no idea how much sufficient would be.
-Secondly, even if they did, budgets are set in a highly combative if not brutal process where all services compete for limited public funds.
+Firstly they do not know how much 'sufficient' would be.
+Secondly, even if they did, budgets are set in a highly combative if not messy and brutal process where all services compete for finite public funds.

-If budgets cannot be set to meet need, then need must be set to match budges.
+If budgets cannot be set to meet need, then need must be set to match budgets.

 Eligibility is determined to match whatever the local budget happens to be